bkrem/msc-thesis/DRAFT.md

 The major goals of the project were thus twofold: in a broader sense, to demonstrate how the properties of a blockchain can be leveraged in a social, communal context, rather than the financial contexts they are usually applied to, and more concretely, to create a free, open and extensible platform for students of all ages to re-engage with their peers in a productive, educational manner, underpinned by a model of motivation which rewards collaborative work as a team.

 Working from this technological and philosophical objective, respectively, the following specific goals for the project were established:
-- Create a public API - built on a NodeJS server - to interface between users and a blockchain, independent of a chosen client-side implementation.
+- Create a public Application Programming Interface (henceforth API) - built on a NodeJS server - to interface between users and a blockchain, independent of a chosen client-side implementation.
 - _/Offer a straightforward upload functionality to the blockchain for task-related files via said NodeJS server./_
 - Provide an iOS client-side app for basic task/user/team management to provide maximum accessibility and familiarity for users.
 - Establish a basic deployment of at least 4 distributed validator nodes to provide a true proof-of-stake consensus mechanism _[REF]()_ for the platform.